14 top-rated sheet masks you can buy on Amazon | CNN Underscored

 Anti-aging sheet masks

-If organic ingredients are important to you, you need to get Orgaid Organic Sheet Mask on your radar.
-This mask contains hyaluronic acid, vitamin B3 and organic botanicals to visibly reduce the look of fine lines and wrinkles, and it’s free of parabens, alcohols and sulfates.
+If organic ingredients are important to you, you need to get Orgaid Organic Sheet Masks on your radar.
+These masks contains hyaluronic acid, vitamin B3 and organic botanicals to visibly reduce the look of fine lines and wrinkles, and they’re free of parabens, alcohols and sulfates.

-The Eve Hansen Collagen Boosting Sheet Mask works to stimulate collagen in the skin through nourishing ingredients such as blueberry, spinach and tangerine extracts, as well as hyaluronic acid.
-By repairing the skin and boosting hydration, it’ll make skin look firmer and more toned.
+The Eve Hansen Collagen-Boosting Sheet Masks work to stimulate collagen in the skin through nourishing ingredients such as blueberry, spinach and tangerine extracts as well as hyaluronic acid.
+By repairing the skin and boosting hydration, they’ll make skin look firmer and more toned.

 Brightening sheet masks

-Made with natural bamboo yarn, the Rael Bamboo Vitamin C Face Mask delivers vitamin C and natural antioxidant-rich fruit ingredients, such as pomegranate and mulberry, for a youthful glow.
+Made with natural bamboo yarn, the Rael Bamboo Vitamin C Face Masks deliver vitamin C and natural antioxidant-rich fruit ingredients, such as pomegranate and mulberry, for a youthful glow.

-Packed with niacinamide (a form of vitamin B3) to treat hyperpigmentation and centella asiatica extract to fight inflammation, the Facetory Glow Baby Glow Sheet Mask uses a two-hit process to really boost skin’s natural glow, while being gentle enough for sensitive skin.
+Packed with niacinamide (a form of vitamin B3) to treat hyperpigmentation and centella asiatica extract to fight inflammation, the Facetory Glow Baby Glow Sheet Masks use a two-hit process to really boost skin’s natural glow while being gentle enough for sensitive skin.